SNAPSHOT-Russia's war on Ukraine latest: Russian nationalist writer wounded in car bomb | Law-Order

 SNAPSHOT-Russia's war on Ukraine latest: Russian nationalist writer wounded in car bomb

-* The extraordinary announcement by Prigozhin that his fighters will abandon Bakhmut looks like an exercise in blame avoidance and disinformation, Russia specialists and military analysts say.
-CONFLICT * Ukrainian air defences shot down a Russian hypersonic missile for the first time during an attack on the capital Kyiv this week, the Air Force said on Saturday, in a potentially major setback for the Kremlin's campaign of long-range air strikes. * A drone attack on the Ilsky oil refinery in southern Russia, the second in as many days, has caused a fire, the TASS news agency reported on Friday.
+* Prigozhin's extraordinary announcement looks like an exercise in blame avoidance and disinformation, Russia specialists and military analysts say.
+CONFLICT * Ukrainian air defences shot down a Russian hypersonic missile for the first time during an attack on Kyiv this week, the Air Force said on Saturday, in a potentially major setback for the Kremlin's campaign of long-range air strikes. * Engineers have reduced the risk of a dam bursting and damaging the large Russian-held Zaporizhzhia nuclear power station in Ukraine, a senior Russian official was quoted as saying by TASS news agency on Friday.

 - Country: